When I graduated school I was probably wearing some scuffed brogues and an old T-shirt because I was on holiday in Spain.

 I’d get a cute mini dress in nice color or pattern.
 You can wear a cardigan over it to make it look nicer for the graduation then take it off later for the club.posted over 4 years ago

 hmm well i think what i wore would def fit into the club scene since it hit mid thigh and was electric blue, the front was also erm, kinda droopy ish so it showed a subtle amount of cleavage. id say go for a color, not a pattern. a vibrant color that goes w the color of the gown and heels. if youre not wearing a gown then choose something w a bold color but classy that you can later play it up w accessories. ask your girl friends who theyre gonna do it, im sure they have some great ideas :)

-oh and i can def see something like this at a grad and club:posted about 4 years ago
+oh and i can def see something like this at a grad and club:posted over 4 years ago

 hmm. something dressy, not too skanky, but good for a club.